javiercaicedotobon/holberton-system_engineering-devops/0x03-shell_variables_expansions/README.md

 [3-paths](.\3-paths)-- create a script that counts the number of directories in the PATH

 [4-global_variables](-\4-global_variables)-- create a script that lists environment variables

+[5-local_variables](./5-local_variables)-- create a script that list all local variables and environment variables, and functions.